 1. Get The Balance Right

-As with so many arenas of life, the key to creating an ideal study space lies in finding a happy medium.
+As with so many areas of life, the key to creating an ideal study space lies in finding a happy medium.
 In this case, your aim is to help create a zone that includes positive stimulation yet does not overload the senses with negative distractions.

 On the one hand, the study space should be something of a sanctuary: a place of serenity that naturally encourages concentration.
 A busy decoration scheme is to be avoided, and if at all possible choose colors that encourage focus.
 In particular, green-hued walls are likely to instill a sense of safety and focus.

 While you want to encourage a low-key mood, you also don’t want to make the room feel like a minimalist dungeon.
-A few pictures of positive role models inscribed with inspirational quotes might do the trick, or even positive affirmations.
+A few pictures of positive role models inscribed with inspirational quotes might do the trick or even positive affirmations.

 2. Make The Best of Technology

 If there is one villain in the war against dedicated study habits, it’s the internet.
-Facebook and other social media sites and online games are one thing, but even the hyper linked nature of the web can easily lead even the most self-disciplined student into an ADD-like spiral.
+Facebook and other social media sites and online games are one thing, but even the hyperlinked nature of the web can easily lead even the most self-disciplined student into an ADD-like spiral.

 At the same time, the Internet is an immeasurable research tool, and within many tech-savvy school systems, classroom bulletin boards and homework submission sites such as Turnitin.com are mandatory tools.
 So how should parents encourage beneficial internet usage without having to loom over students’ shoulders?
 Start with open communication and a spirit of trust.
 If you begin to see a correlation between net usage and poor grades, you might need to set up a separate workspace for study-only computer time.
 If your household won’t accommodate this, you may need to resort to a filtering program that will only allow access to study-appropriate sites.